Egils Appelsín

 Appelsín is a fizzy orange-flavored soft drink, manufactured by Egill Skallagrímsson Brewery in Iceland since 1955.
 The products are accompanied by the slogan ‚hið eina sanna‘, meaning 'the one and only‘.
-During Christmas time, it's traditionally mixed with Malt (Maltextrakt), called Jólaöl (Christmas ale), also available pre-mixed.
+During Christmas time, it is traditionally mixed with Malt (Maltextrakt), called Jólaöl (Christmas ale), also available pre-mixed.
 To prevent the foam from overflowing, the Appelsín can be poured before the Malt.